 Writing A Short Film Means Sticking To Screenwriting Structure

-The first thing you should do when starting out with your script is create an outline so you know what story beats you want to hit and which scenes will have the most impact on your audience.
+The first thing you should do when starting out with your script is creating an outline so you know what story beats you want to hit and which scenes will have the most impact on your audience.

 This way, if any plot holes or other mistakes arise during production, they can be easily fixed before anything too bad happens.